Flashlights can be extremely useful both at home but also when you are out in the wild.

 - Fully submersible for up to thirty minutes in 2 meters of water

-The pocket clip and nylon holster make sure the Streamlight 88033 is always safe and secure on your person.
+The pocket clip and nylon holster make sure the Streamlight 88033 is always safe and secure for your person.

 - 3 light settings to choose from